 You don’t need to know anything about yoga or meditation to begin.
 That is what I’m here for!
 What you can learn from yoga and meditation is infinite, so taking a lifetime to learn it would not be unreasonable.
 Yoga and meditation are, by definition, “practices,” therefore mastery is not the goal, but practice, practice, practice.

 You Can Find Peace and Healing

-If you are realizing that the benefits of yoga and/or meditation will serve to improve your overall well-being, start now by watching my videos below or by downloading my CD “Blissful Serenity.”
+If you are realizing that the benefits of yoga and/or meditation will serve to improve your overall well-being, start now by watching my videos below or listening to some of the meditations I have provided.
 I invite you to practice and learn along with me as you begin to build your own self-care regimen!
 Clear your body of thoughts and feelings that do not serve you and realize how quickly you can feel more open, breathe more deeply, and feel more connected and present.

 Explore the links below to begin